XCTEQ/XCFit/README.md

 - Select only '**Create folder references**' Option. ** Do Not Select 'Create groups' Or 'Copy items if needed**'

+Now, We have to get cucumberish framework either using Carthage or Cocoapods.
+Let's doscuss both methods here

 ### Getting Cucumberish CocoaPod into our Target